XFY9326/BSELauncher/README.md

 1. Download the 'BSE.py' file using the 'downloadBSE' script supported by the platform or download it manually.
 2. Install Cython using command `python -m pip install cython`.
 3. Install the relevant compiler tools required by Cython. e.g. VC++ or GCC
-4. Compile 'BSE.py' file using the 'build' script supported by the platform or execute it manually.
+4. Compile 'BSE.py' file using command `python setup.py build_ext --inplace`.
-5. Copy 'BSE.XXXX.pyd' to the directory at the same level as the project python file.
+5. Copy 'BSE.XXXX.pyd' or 'BSE.XXXX.so' to the directory at the same level as the project python file.
-6. (Optional) Rename 'BSE.XXXX.pyd' to 'BSE.pyd'.
+6. (Optional) Rename 'BSE.XXXX.pyd' or 'BSE.XXXX.so' to 'BSE.pyd' or 'BSE.so'.
 7. Import BSE as usual.

 After testing, it can reduce the time consumption by about one-third.